Komodo-pty/ares-attack/README.md

 Some Web Apps want credentials in B64 or want a password hash (e.g. MD5 or SHA256), so this prepares a wordlist that can be used with your favorite bruteforcing tool (e.g. hydra, patator, or ffuf).

 I'll add support for more hashing algorithms & encoding methods as the need arises.

+### Buffer Overflow Payload Generator
+Currently, Ares can only create payloads to trigger a BoF in 64-Bit binaries that use Little-endian Byte Order.

+Specify the offset & the address of the target function that you want to redirect execution to.
+Upload /dev/shm/payload.bin to the target machine & use a stabilized shell to pipe your payload into the target binary that accepts user input.

+For example,

+`(cat payload.bin; cat) | ./BINARY`

 ### Bruteforce MSSQL in AD Environment
 Outside of an AD environment, tools like `hydra` work well for Bruteforcing MSSQL Servers.